colinhacks/zod/README.md

 ## Type inference

-You can extract the Typescript type of any schema with `z.TypeOf<>`.
+You can extract the TypeScript type of any schema with `z.TypeOf<>`.

 ```ts
 const A = z.string();